 A student may repeat a course taken at CBC for the purpose of grade point adjustment if the student re-enrolls in the same course at CBC.
 Courses repeated at other institutions and transferred to CBC will not change the grade point average but can satisfy degree credit.
 There is no limit on the number of course repetitions.
 If a student chooses to repeat a course, the latest grade will be used to calculate the grade point average, but the former grade, although not figured in the grade point average, will remain on the transcript.
 Courses being repeated count toward total hours enrolled in a current semester.
-Students receiving Veteran's Administration benefits must check with the Veterans Administration Certifying Official in the Registrar's office before repeating a class in order to determine eligibility for enrollment certification.
+Students receiving Veteran's Administration benefits must check with the Veterans Administration Certifying Official before repeating a class to determine eligibility for enrollment certification.